gmjjatin/cbh-take-home-project/Ticket_Breakdown.md

 #### Implementation

-In the body of the function query the table CUSTOMID to get a record where agentId, facilityId is as per the parameters If query succeeds return the lable of the returned agent object else return null
+In the body of the function query the table CUSTOMID to get a record where agentId, facilityId is as per the parameters If query succeeds return the label of the returned agent object else return null

 #### Time

-1 hour
+2 hour

+#### Acceptance Criteria

+- The function created should return a customId if it exists for an agent and facility
+- The function should return null if for an agent and facility custom id doesn't exist

 ### Ticket no. 3 : Update `generateReport` function to print customId for an agent if it exists
 <hr />

 So pass a new parameter to it - `facilityId` besides the list of shifts , it already takes (mentioned in question).

-Now there must a place where original database id of agent is printed in the function.
-There or before it , add an API call
+Now there must be a place where original database id of agent is printed in the function.So there or before it , add an API call

 to `getCustomIdByAgentAndFacility(agentId,facilityId)` and it this API returns something print that else , print original agentId with formatted colors / extra text  that "No Custom Id assigned".

+#### Implementation

+Pass `facilityId` parameter to `generateReport` wherever it is called.
+Find the agentId or similar variable being printed in the `generateReport` function.
+Before that call the getCustomIdByAgentAndFacility function to fetch custom id and print it if it exist else print original database id.

+#### Time

+1 hour

+#### Acceptance Criteria

+Facility should see custom id of an agent if it had created it.

-### Ticket no. 4 : CRUD operations or api for CUSTOMID table
+### Ticket no. 4 : Create and update operations or api for CUSTOMID table
 <hr />

-Create all the 4 APIs - create , read , update and delete a custom id.
+Create all the 3 APIs - create , update a custom id.
 This will be useful for Facility client , to provide it with CRUD ability forof customId for an agent.

+#### Implementation

+1. Add a POST api for creating a new custom id.
+It will take agentId, facilityId, and the label for customId.Then add an entry for the same in the DB. createCustomId(agentId, facilityId , label){
+    returns 200 on success , if error return error
+}
+2. Add a PUT api for updating a new custom id.
+It will take agentId, facilityId , and the new label.

+updateCustomId(agentId, facilityId , label){
+    returns 200 on success , if error return error
+}

+#### Time

+2 hour

+#### Acceptance Criteria

+- on hitting createCustomId API with correct parameters , it should create a correct entry in the CUSTOMID table
+- on hitting updateCustomId API with correct parameters , it should update the correct entry in the CUSTOMID table

 ### Ticket no. 5 : Update client UI of facilities to CRUD custom id against an agent
 <hr />